weliveindetail/blog/_posts/2017-10-22-llvm-expected-differentiation.markdown

 ### Conclusion

 It's always great to use a library and get handy features that work out of the box.
-The reason LLVM's rich error handling can provide such features (and implement them in a straightforward and pragmatic way), is that it hardcodes a crucial detail of the system: a common base class for all user-defined error types.
+The reason LLVM's rich error handling can provide such features easily, is that it hardcodes a crucial detail of the system: a common base class for all user-defined error types.

-Writing your own wrappers the same kind of tooling for Boost Outcome is not straightforward.
-I assume it goes through template hell at least once :) For an error handling approach I consider this a downside.
+Writing your own wrappers and tooling for Boost Outcome is not straightforward.
+For an error handling approach I consider this a downside.
 I'd rather go for the simplest possible solution and write compact code that is intuitively understandable to the reader.
 This is where robustness originates.

 <a style="float: left;" href="{{ site.baseurl }}{% post_url 2017-09-06-llvm-expected-basics %}">&lt; Prev: Motivation</a>
 <a style="float: right;" href="{{ site.baseurl }}{% post_url 2017-10-28-llvm-expected-helpers %}">Next: All Helpers &gt;</a>